Skip to main content

 Location: Amherst, MA

 An open curriculum has been a hallmark of Amherst College since the early 1970s.
 The college has no distribution requirements or core curriculum, and just one mandatory class: a first-year seminar.
-To earn a degree, students need to take the classes required of their major, but are free to fill out the rest of their coursework from the college’s 850 classes, allowing them to pursue areas of intellectual interest.
+To earn a degree, students need to complete their major’s required courses, but are free to fill out the rest of their coursework from the college’s more than 800 classes, allowing them to pursue areas of intellectual interest.

-If Amherst doesn’t offer the course a student is interested in, no problem—as a member of the Five College Consortium, students can also register for one of the thousands of classes offered at Hampshire, Mount Holyoke, Smith College, and UMass Amherst.
+If Amherst doesn’t offer a course a student wants, no problem—through the Five College Consortium, students can choose from thousands of classes at Hampshire, Mount Holyoke, Smith, and UMass Amherst.

 Learn more about Amherst and what it takes to get accepted.